Creativity for wellbeing

 What do I do?

 WTBK uses therapeutic tools from my background in counselling, coaching and mentorship, combined with creative writing prompts

 The writing for wellbeing model is as therapeutic as it is creative.

 I currently work with:

 ~ Anyone experiencing burnout

 ~ Anyone who identifies as neurodivergent (e.g. autistic, ADHD, dyslexia)

-~ Proving groups for staff wellbeing with organisations, including local authorities, NHS, nonprofit community interest groups
+~ Providing groups for staff wellbeing with organisations, including local authorities, NHS, nonprofits

 Please email if you would like to take part in a writing group, or offer a writing for wellbeing group for employees